Braided Knowledge Grant

 Eligibility

-The FPCC Heritage Program supports projects by B.C.
-First Nations and B.C.
-First Nations-led organizations as per our legislated mandate.
-FPCC requires at least 75% of an organization’s board members/directors to include individuals from B.C.
-First Nations as they are the rightful stewards of their cultural heritage and are best equipped to lead the important work of protecting, sharing and revitalizing B.C.
+FPCC respects the rights of all First Nations to deliver services to their communities.
+FPCC requires at least 65% of an organization’s board members/directors to include individuals from B.C.
+First Nations.
+They are the rightful stewards of their cultural heritage and are best equipped to lead the important work of protecting, sharing and revitalizing B.C.
 First Nations Heritage on these lands.

 Additional heritage funding may be accessed through Heritage BC, Department of Canadian Heritage, Vancouver Foundation, Telus Foundation and the Mastercard Foundation.
 If you have any questions about your eligibility, please contact the program contact listed at the bottom of this page.